 The Stalingrad Myth from 1943 to the Present in a Russian-German Comparative Perspective

 The German war of aggression and annihilation in Eastern Europe took a decisive turn with the capitulation of the 6th Army in Stalingrad in February 1943.
-While the defeat in Stalingrad in the German tradition is to this day often regarded as a »synonym for apocalypse« (Jens Ebert), the victorious »battle of the century« (Vassili Chuikov) in post-Soviet Russia is still seen as a prime example of heroic fortitude in the ›Great Patriotic War‹.
-No other decisive battle or ›place of remembrance‹ has remained so oppositely coded for the parties fighting at the time and has had to fulfil such different imaginative political tasks over the course of time as ›Stalingrad‹.
+While in the German tradition the defeat in Stalingrad is to this day often regarded as a »synonym for apocalypse« (Jens Ebert), in post-Soviet Russia, the victorious »battle of the century« (Vassili Chuikov) is still seen as a prime example of heroic fortitude in the ›Great Patriotic War‹.
+In West Germany, ›Stalingrad‹ consolidated and served a soldierly victim imagination until the 1950s and 1960s, one that excluded as far as possible any thoughts of participation in war crimes or even genocide.
+In the USSR, by contrast, the collective symbolic power of commemorating the ›Great Patriotic War‹ gradually replaced the October Revolution as the founding myth of its own state, especially from the 1960s onwards.
+No other decisive battle or ›site of memory‹ has remained so oppositely coded for the parties fighting at the time nor has had to fulfil such different imaginative political tasks throughout the subsequent decades as ›Stalingrad‹.

 The keynote will be delivered by Nina Tumarkin (Wellesley College).